No Pressure (Logic album)

 No Pressure is the sixth studio album by American rapper Logic.
 It was released through Def Jam Recordings and Visionary Music Group on July 24, 2020.
 The production on the album was handled by Logic himself, No I.D., 6ix, and FnZ, among others.
 No Pressure contains samples from different classic radio shows, with the final track on the album being solely an excerpt from Orson Welles Commentaries.
 The album was marketed as Logic's final commercial release, however, this statement was retracted upon the release of Logic's following mixtape Bobby Tarantino III.
 It was supported by the single "Perfect", which was sent to rhythmic contemporary radio on August 11, 2020.

-No Pressure received critical acclaim upon release and was considered a return to form for the Maryland MC following his 2019 studio effort Confessions of a Dangerous Mind, which was met with mostly negative reviews.
+No Pressure received critical acclaim upon release and was considered a return to form for the Maryland MC following his 2019 studio effort Confessions of a Dangerous Mind.
 Many critics also commended him for his writing, vocal performances, and for returning to his roots.
 The album debuted at number two on the US Billboard 200, earning 221,000 album-equivalent units in its first week.
 It debuted behind Taylor Swift's eighth studio album, Folklore.
 Shortly after his retirement, Logic embarked on a streaming career on Twitch.
 On June 16, 2021, Logic announced his comeback from retirement.